cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 - [`segment`](#segment)
 - [`mileage_post`](#mileage_post)

+The datatypes should be self explanatory, however, there are two exceptions.
+- The MULTI data type references the fact that [base attributes](#base-atributes) are only being described ones, despite the fact that all entities have them.
+- The ENUM data type is just a simple STRING datatype, with the added caveat that there is a condition as to what values the string can be, described below the given table.

 >Presently, all tables only have the most recent datapoint, but since most have different data at different times, the inclusion of temporal data extension tables such as Rules, Construction, etc. might be beneficial to expand on later if time allows it.
 {.is-info}